-Whether you heat your home with oil, natural gas, propane, coal or wood, your heating system can produce carbon monoxide (CO) if it is not working properly or inadequately vented.
+Your heating system can produce carbon monoxide (CO) if it is not working properly or inadequately vented, whether you heat your home with natural gas, oil, propane, coal or wood.

 Carbon monoxide is also produced from internal combustion devices such as cars and small gasoline engines.

-The symptoms of carbon monoxide poisoning are often confused with those of influenza, and the highest incidence of poisoning occurs during the flu season.
+The symptoms of carbon monoxide poisoning are often confused with those of the flu and the highest incidence of poisoning occurs during the heating and flu seasons.

-However, victims may experience only one or a few of these symptoms - if any.
+However, victims may experience only one or a few - if any - of these symptoms.
 You should suspect the presence of carbon monoxide if symptoms tend to disappear when you leave the building.

 Alert your family, employees or workers and exit the area immediately.
 Open the windows and doors on your way out, if you are able to do so.